Luke Maile Player Props: Reds vs. Astros

 Luke Maile At The Plate

-- Maile is hitting .250 with six doubles, three home runs and five walks.
+- Maile has six doubles, three home runs and five walks while batting .239.

-- In five games this year (19.2%), Maile has picked up an RBI, and in three of those games (11.5%) he had two or more.
-He has also driven home three or more of his team's runs in one contest.

-- He has scored a run in eight of 26 games so far this year.
+- He has scored in eight games this season (29.6%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.